ConnorMcCon/Projects/README.md

  Hi there 👋

-- 🔭 I’m currently working on Python projects that i work on each day.
+- 🔭 I’m currently at college for web design and development.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, html, and css.